 - a higher risk of dementia in people who were diagnosed with Parkinson’s late in life and have had the condition for a long time, or who have relatives with dementia.

 Diagnosis is generally based on clinical symptoms, medical history and examination.
-Dementia cannot be diagnosed by a blood test but neuropsychological tests involving concentration, memory, language and problem-solving skills can help assess the extent of cognitive problems.
+Dementia is diagnosed by neuropsychological tests involving concentration, memory, language and problem-solving skills, but also imaging can help assess the extent of structural and molecular changes in the brain; laboratory testing of cerebrospinal fluid or genetic factors may give additional clues.
 Information from family members or carers may also be helpful in understanding how difficulties affect daily life.

 Recognised 'rating scales’ are often used, with responses to carefully chosen questions rated to quantify cognitive problems.
 Rating scales are also useful in monitoring any improvement or decline during and after treatment.